Greg Little (wide receiver): College career

 As a freshman in college during 2007, he had a total of 300 rushing yards and 99 receiving yards.
 Little also returned kickoffs for total of 145 yards.
 As a sophomore, he had a total of 339 rushing yards, 146 receiving yards, and 141 return yards.
 During his final collegiate season, as a junior, Little had 166 rushing yards, 724 receiving yards, and 222 kickoff return yards.
 As a senior in 2010, Little did not play, as he was ruled ineligible by the NCAA for lying to investigators about receiving travel accommodations and jewelry.

 On November 19, 2013, the University of North Carolina sent a disassociation letter to Little, Marvin Austin, and Robert Quinn for the improper benefits taken during their time at the university.
 The three athletes are prohibited from contacting current North Carolina athletes and are not allowed inside the Kenan Football Center or other athletic facilities on campus.

 As a freshman in college, Greg Little also played basketball on the University of North Carolina basketball team that went to the Final 4 during the 2007-08 season.
 He played in 10 games and averaged 1.5ppg.

 Professional career

 Cleveland Browns

-Little was drafted by the Cleveland Browns in the second round (59th overall) of the 2011 NFL Draft.
+Little was selected by the Cleveland Browns in the second round (59th overall) of the 2011 NFL draft.

 Little finished the 2011 season leading the Browns with 61 catches and 709 receiving yards.
-He was second among rookies in catches, behind Cincinnati Bengals' first round pick A. J. Green and fifth in yards behind A.J.
-Green, Torrey Smith, Julio Jones, and Doug Baldwin.
+He was second among rookies in catches, behind Cincinnati Bengals' first round pick A. J. Green and fifth in yards behind A. J. Green, Torrey Smith, Julio Jones, and Doug Baldwin.
 He also finished with two touchdowns.

 In 2012, Little started all 16 games, recording 53 catches for 647 yards and a career-high four touchdowns.
 The following season in 2013, he recorded 41 catches for 465 yards and two touchdowns in 16 games and 13 starts.

 On May 16, 2014, Little was released by the Browns after three seasons with the team.